Core Mechanics

 - mined CLAIM for the dethroned reign is minted to

-reignClaimRecipient[prevReignId](fallback: prevKing) - if claim recipient equals the king identity, MineCore applies the king’s auto-lock config (best-effort)
+reignClaimRecipient[prevReignId](fallback: prevKing) - if claim recipient equals the King identity, MineCore applies the King’s auto-lock config (best-effort)

 - otherwise, MineCore mints liquid CLAIM directly to the recipient